amirayahea/ML-PEM-Dataset/README.md

-# ML-PEM: Proton Exchange Membrane Water Electrolysis Dataset for Machine Learning
+# Proton Exchange Membrane Water Electrolysis Dataset for Machine Learning

 This Repo contains ML-PEM dataset which can be employed for machine learning model training.
 For detailed description of the dataset and baseline results using common machine learning algorithms such as: Artificial Neural Networks, K-Nearest Neigbor, Support Vector Machines, Decision Trees, please refer to the following papers: